Thursday, 24 December 2015

 Toy Story Mania!

-Left: Skipped the long 65 minute queue and reached the front in 1 minute (hurray for FASTPASS);
+Left: Skipped the long 65 minute queue and reached the front in 1 minute;

 Right: Picked up our purple 3D glasses